gloeffelholz/job-search-command-center-privacy/README.md

 ## Setup path B (advanced): GitHub + Vercel

 Use this path if you want maximum reliability and control, or if Path A gives you repeated authorization/deployment issues.
 Apps Script Web Apps can be fast to set up, but they sometimes fail in confusing ways (authorization prompts, deployment versions, account mismatches).
 Path B uses a standard backend on Vercel with explicit configuration, which is usually more predictable once set up.

+IMPORTANT NOTE: Google, Github and Vercel requirements here are met with FREE versions.
+Paid accounts are not required in any software to build or use the AI Agent.

 ## Connect the GPT

 ## Security & privacy

+For privacy details, see [PRIVACY.md](./PRIVACY.md).

 ## Troubleshooting

-For privacy details, see [PRIVACY.md](./PRIVACY.md).
+This is a public template provided as-is.
+There is no guaranteed support, but feedback and issue reports are welcome.

+If you run into problems or have suggestions:
+1. Try using ChatGPT to help diagnose and resolve the issue.
+Just tell it what errors you are getting, share the code, and it can usually walk you through the right fix.
+2. If that doesn't work or you need more help open a GitHub issue in this repository (preferred)
+3. You can also use the support link provided inside the GPT
+4. If you encounter repeated authorization or deployment issues with Path A (Apps Script), consider switching to Path B. Those issues are often caused by Google account, permission, or deployment behavior rather than the template itself.